 An Earthly Paradise: The Ripple Effect

 For thousands of years the Thames was a working waterway.
 In the 19th Century this changed forever when it became a pleasure ground for activities such as boating, angling and picnicking.
-Discover more about recreation on the river and how it provided inspiration for many artists and writers.
-New works will also be on display, created by community groups in response to the designs, themes and writings in our concurrent William Morris exhibition.
+Works were on display, created by community groups in response to the designs, themes and writings which were featured in our concurrent William Morris exhibition.

 Since the Community Gallery opened in summer 2017, we have worked with a diverse range of local community groups, from the Sikh Community, celebrating diversity by exploring the traditions surrounding Sikh Weddings, to The Thames Path Together Community Art Project to yarn-bomb our gallery with colourful crochet and knitted creations including rowers, boats and even a giant Mr. Toad!
 More recently, we have paid tribute to the contributions of the British Armed Forces through the Lest We Forget: Rowers of Henley & the Thames Valley and the 100 Faces of Benson: Celebrating RAF100 exhibitions.
 Explore the image gallery below to see some of the highlights of the Community Gallery.